hartwigmedical/hmftools/serve/README.md

 ## Overview of the SERVE algorithm

+Every knowledgebase can be enabled or disabled through configuration.
-SERVE starts with reading the various knowledgebases and after filtering and curation, knowledge is extracted.
+SERVE starts with reading the various knowledgebases which are enabled.
+Knowledge is extracted after applying filtering and curation.
 A knowledgebase can contribute to known and/or actionable events.
 Current configuration as follows:

 Knowledgebase  | Contributes to known events? | Contributes to actionable events?